Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 We already did a few of these [previously](<https://github.com/Ali-Mikael/Application-hacking/blob/main/h4-Disaddembly.md#d-nora>), but the 3 and 4 are new so let's get cracking!

 > [!NOTE]
-> Even though we have access to the source code, for the purpose of learning i'm going to refrain from using it, and only use/operate the already  program!
+> Even though we have access to the source code, for the purpose of learning i'm going to refrain from using it, and only use/operate the already compiled program!
+>
+> This simulates a real attack scenario and helps us learn more.

 We start off with a few basic steps to get us going
 - <img width="1677" height="1047" alt="2026-02-22-18:28:05" src="https://github.com/user-attachments/assets/ab5b096b-7e1a-423a-84e3-7fa999fb4df3" />
 - <img width="207" height="157" alt="2026-02-22-18:30:25" src="https://github.com/user-attachments/assets/68bce173-6d76-4748-befc-6cc30fe1a887" />

-I found the `check_pw` function using
+I found the `check_pw` function from the disassemply dump:
 ```bash
 $ objdump -d crackme03.64
 ```